near/wallet-selector/packages/core/README.md

 This is the core package for NEAR Wallet Selector.

+## Upgrading from v9 to v10

+If you're upgrading from v9.x to v10.x, please read the [Migration Guide](../../MIGRATION-v10.md) for detailed instructions on the breaking changes and how to update your code.

 ## Installation and Usage

 The easiest way to use this package is to install it from the NPM registry